UWRealityLab/vrcapstone19sp-team2/docs/README.md

 This gives a preview of our team's course project and the ultimate goal we wish to achieve by the end of the quarter.
 This project is designed so that everyone in the team can have something different to work on concurrently and learn various features provided by Unity framework.
 At the mean time, we also want the project to be interesting, not only yielding a result that is amazing to be played with, but also having a developing process that is enjoyable to us.

 ## Introduction
-For the final project of this course, we are planing to work on creating an escape room VR game.
+For the final project of this course, we are planning to work on creating an escape room VR game.
 It will be a single player game in which the player is confined in a limited game space filled with interactable game components.

 Just like a typical escape room experience, in this confined game space, which probably will be an office, a living room, etc., player will be able to interact with all sorts of furnitures and electronics to find clues, solve puzzles and eventually get out of the room.
 But what special in this game is that we will fully utilize the power of VR to really give the player an immerse gaming experience like they are playing an escape room in the real life; actually even better with the environment we will be able to create freely with Unity.

 For the gameplay, on top of the ordinary "search and find", we plan to have (at least) three core puzzles that distinguishes our game from the other game.
 They are illustrated in more details below.

 ## Story line, Narrative
 Detective Johnson is tracing a mysterious death of an old millionaire.
-That was a rainy day, and he was in one of the millionair's chalet alone trying to find anything related to the mysterious death.
+That was a rainy day, and he was trying to rendezvous with one of his undercover informer near one of the millionaire’s old chalet.
+Fifteen minutes have passed the agreed meeting time, but the informer still has not shown up yet.
+Detective Johnson kept waiting...thirty minutes...one hour...until he has lost track of time… Suddenly, he was hit on the back of the head!
+Detective Johnson lost his consciousness…

-The rain went larger and larger and Johnson finally fell asleep on the sofa.
-When he woke up, he found himself in a dark room...
+When he woke up, he found himself in a dark room.
+Johnson realized that his hands were cuffed, and not only that, the room is located underwater, and water is filling up the room quite fast!
+Johnson will have to hurry now…..
+He needs to gather information from the room to find out the whereabouts of his undercover informer, and find a way to escape the room before the room is completely filled with water!

 ## Components
 ### Environment